-- 1. Inspection/Risk Assessment procurement and oversight, a maximum of up to \$100 per unit. - 2.
-Lead hazard control construction and clearance procurement and oversight, a maximum of up to \$400 per unit.
+- 1. Inspection/Risk Assessment procurement and oversight, a maximum of up to \$300 per unit. - 2.
+Lead hazard control construction and clearance procurement and oversight, a maximum of up to \$600 per unit.

-Note: If the project administrator performs lead hazard evaluation (inspection/risk assessment) or clearance "in-house" (no procurement or oversight), the maximum PDC for this activity is \$300 for procurement and oversight of the actual lead hazard control work by a qualified firm.
+Note: If the project administrator performs lead hazard evaluation (inspection/risk assessment) or clearance "in-house" (no procurement or oversight), the maximum PDC for this activity is \$600 for procurement and oversight of the actual lead hazard control work by a qualified firm.

 Project Delivery Costs must be reasonable and necessary and supported by documentation.
-PDC's should be budgeted on the appropriate activity line item, NOT in the General Administration line on DCA-7 and 8.
+PDC's should be budgeted on the appropriate activity line item, NOT in the General Administration line.